shunjikonishi/api-first-spec/README.md

 badRequestAll method validate almost all rules.(except pattern.)
 To use this method, you have to set valid parameters with params method. badRequest all generate the request which one of them is replaced with invalid parameter.

+Optionally badRequestAll takes two parameters.

+- 1. runDefaults.
+Run default tests or not.
+- 2. optionParameters.
+Values you want to replace from specified params.

 By default, following function is used to judge badRequest.